ReferralsBusiness

 How long does the train from London to Luton take?

-The average journey time by train between London and Luton is 50 minutes, with around 525 trains per day.
+The average journey time by train between London and Luton is 50 minutes, with around 579 trains per day running on this route.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 What's the fastest journey time between London and Luton by train?